 Since the earliest times, men were wearing watches.
 The watch has been the only accessory that man had in the past, and it held certain value.
 Wearing a watch was the representation of class and economical status.
 Back at the time, the watches men wore were the pocket ones, and they were the only kind available.
 However, as the watch industry developed and changed, the watch saw a change not only in the way it looked but also in the way it was produced and manufactured.

 Today, the watch still holds the same amount of importance and luxury as before.
 And since we are living in modern times, the watch has become the number one men’s accessory.
 Depending on the personal fashion style and preference, men today have a huge variety of options to choose from.
 There are the sports watches, the elegant watches, the digital watches, the smartwatches, and so on.
+There is also the vintage type of watches like pocket watches from Dalvey that are very demanded too.
 Each of these types refers to the style and the purpose it carries.
 However, the watch distinction is a bit different, and it is very important and appreciated by contemporary and modern businessmen.

 Quality and Endurance of Watches

 What makes one watch stand out from the rest is its quality and endurance.
 When talking about the quality of the watch itself, one thing that stands out and is the most appreciated is the quality of movement.
 In other words, this is the way that the watch operates, and the design of the watch can be created upon that.

 A mechanical watch is any watch that is not powered by quartz or battery-powered movement.
 The subdivision between these two types of watches is the following:

 - The mechanical automatic one has a rotor that rotates when the wrist moves.
 It also powers the watch;